The importance of air quality on human health

 Curve by Duraclim .
 Source: Ministère de l’Environnement du Québec, 2021.

-Did you know that smog is composed of ground-level ozone (the result of a photochemical reaction between volatile organic compounds and nitrogen oxides), primary particles (pollen and dust) and secondary particles (sulphur oxide, ammonia and volatile organic compounds)?
+Did you know that smog is composed of ground-level ozone, the result of a photochemical reaction between volatile organic compounds (VOCs) and nitrogen oxides (NOx), as well as primary particles (like pollen and desert dust) and secondary particles such as sulfur dioxide, ammonia, and additional volatile organic compounds?

 We find strange comfort in being back inside after getting a smog alert.
 But how safe are we really?

-Most people are unaware that good air quality in our homes, businesses and establishments is far from being a given.
-And yet the damaging effects we are told foul air has on human health seems hard to believe, almost abstract in a way…
+Most people are unaware that good indoor air quality in our homes, businesses, and establishments is far from guaranteed.
+In fact, airborne gases, air toxics, and pollutant substances can accumulate indoors through home appliances, building materials, and even daily activities, contributing to respiratory problems and long-term health outcomes.
+And yet, the damaging health effects of foul air on public health often seem hard to believe, almost abstract…

 Bare with us, we’ll show you concrete!